Varieties information

 Mycotoxin levels (mold toxin levels) - in corn generally caused by Fusarium infestation on the cob - have a negative impact on the possible uses of corn and corn products.
 In order to obtain an initial overview of the quality of the corn harvest before the main harvest, we conduct mycotoxin pre-harvest monitoring of grain corn together with the Austrian Chambers of Agriculture.
 A good way to reduce the risk of mycotoxins in grain maize is a suitable choice of varieties, see also Variety Classification Cob Rot(Descriptive List of Varieties - Maize).
 For the latest mycotoxin monitoring data, click here.

-On 15 January 2025, the Malting Barley Committee met at the STAMAG Stadlauer Malzfabrik in Vienna.
-The committee is made up of representatives from the malting and brewing industries, agricultural trade, barley breeders and seed companies, AGES and the Lower Austrian Chamber of Agriculture.
+On 14 January 2026, the Brewing Barley Committee met at the STAMAG Stadlauer malting plant in Vienna.
+The committee comprises representatives from malting plants and the brewing industry, the agricultural trade, barley growers and seed companies, AGES and the Lower Austrian Chamber of Agriculture.

 Spring barley

-The range of main malting barleys for 2025 consists of the varieties Amidala, Avus, Leandra and Skyway.
-The SY Solar variety is a malting barley of minor importance and will be replaced in the coming years, but is currently still of regional importance in Carinthia.
+The range of main malting barley for 2026 consists of the varieties Amidala, Avus, Leandra and Skyway.
+The SY Solar variety is a malting barley of secondary importance and will be phased out in the coming years, but currently still has regional significance in Carinthia.

 Winter barley